Mental-Health-In-Tech/tech-blues-capstone/README.md

 #### 6. Product Delivery
-> - Deliver the findings in a Google Slide presentation.
+> - Deliver the findings in a Canva Slide presentation.
-> - Have a completed final notebook with comments to explain the walkthrough of our process
+> - Have a completed final notebook with markdowns and comments to explain the walkthrough of our process
-> - Acquire, prepare, and explore .py files completed with docstrings and used in our notebook
+> - Acquire, prepare, and wrangle .py files completed with docstrings and used in our notebook
 > - Completed README for project information (summary, pipeline, findings and next steps, etc.)

 <br>